DoSomething/hipchat-emotodex/README.md

 # HipChat Emotodex

 ## Description
-A simple application for viewing and searching all custom emoticons uploaded to a [HipChat](http://www.hipchat.com/) group.
+A simple application for viewing and searching all custom emoticons uploaded to DoSomething.org's [HipChat](http://www.hipchat.com/) group.
+This is a fork of the [HipChat Emotodex](https://github.com/mmwtsn/hipchat-emotodex) hosted on [Heroku](http://heroku.com/).

-## Example Emotodex
-Check out the [Do Something Emotodex](http://emoticons.dosomething.org/) for some custom emoticon ideas.
-If you like the set give Do Something's Chief Emoji Architect, [Dave Furnes](http://twitter.com/dfurnes) a shout on Twitter!

 ## Development
-To run the Emotodex locally, you will need Ruby, Ruby Gems, Bundler and [Redis](http://redis.io) installed on your system.
+To run an Emotodex locally, you will need Ruby, Ruby Gems, Bundler and [Redis](http://redis.io) installed on your system.
 Redis is an open source key-value store that is used by the HipChat Emotodex as a cache.
+[Guard](https://github.com/guard/guard) is used to run the [RSpec](http://rspec.info/) test suite and compile [SASS](http://sass-lang.com/) using [Compass](http://compass-style.org/).
+Run `guard` to start watching for changes.

+Once a local Emotodex is up and running you'll be able to push this repository up to Heroku.
+At the time of writing, both the hosting and Redis service are free.
+If you haven't used Heroku before, read through their [quick start guide](https://devcenter.heroku.com/articles/quickstart) to get up and running.

 To get started:
 - Visit the [HipChat admin page](https://www.hipchat.com/admin/emoticons) for your group and upload some custom emoticons
 - [Create a HipChat API key](https://hipchat.com/account/api)
-- Assign your API key to the "HIPCHAT_API" environment variable (add `export HIPCHAT_API=<your_api_key>` to your `.bash_profile`)
+- Add the two environment variables required by the server to your `.bash_profile`:
+    - `export HIPCHAT_API=<api_key>` (your HipChat API key)
+    - `export REDISTOGO_URL=redis://localhost:6379` (a Redis add-on for Heroku)

 - Clone this repository, `cd` into the HipChat Rolodex directory and run `bundle install`
 - `rackup` or to start the server!